caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 * Construction analysis diagrams.
 * Design specification(design concept，construction directions, technical and economic indicators and construction estimation tables are included)

-Note：All texts are in Chinese or English.The organizer encourages all forms of drawings and notes which helps the better illustrations of proposals.
+Note：All texts are in Chinese or English.The organizer encourages all forms of representation which helps the better explaining of proposals.

 **3、注册报名/Register now**